logo for best-norman-rockwell-art.com

 On our left we see the oldest and heaviest of the Trio.
 He also is dressed for winter weather.
 His hat is festooned with a sprig of holly.

 The instrument played by the gentleman on the left appears to be an oboe.
 An oboe seems like an odd instrument for Christmas carols, though.
-If you know what the instrument is, please send any more accurate information through the contact page.
+If you know what the instrument is, please send any more accurate information through the form at the bottom of this page.

 The man in the center is both taller and thinner than the musician on the left.
 In addition to playing the violin or fiddle, he is also singing along with the boy.
 He apparently knows both the words and music by heart, since he is not looking down at the hymnal the boy is holding.